dwysocki/gracedb-server/docs/user_docs/source/lvem.rst

 - by ``curl``-ing directly against the EM observation resource in the API (`example <https://gw-astronomy.org/wiki/LV_EM/CurlUploadFootprints>`__)

-- by coding against the GraceDB REST API in one's own favorite language.
-If you choose to go this route, please consider sending us your script or posting it in the LV-EM wiki Technical Info page for the benefit of other users.
-See :ref:`coding_against_api`.

 - by email (not yet available, but in the works)

 If you discover a mistake in your observation record, the best way to correct